-- I worked as a tour guide for two summers at the Umpqua River Lighthouse in Oregon.
+- For two summers, I worked as a tour guide at the Umpqua River Lighthouse in Oregon.
 This opportunity enabled me to learn more about that lighthouse than any of the others I've seen.
 Although I have personally visited and photographed over 300 lighthouses in the United States and three Provinces in Canada, the Umpqua River Lighthouse has special meaning for me.
 All pictures posted in this blog were taken by me, unless noted otherwise.
 The Umpqua River Lighthouse is where I was inspired to write my book titled, "The Wickie."

 I invite you to read my book, "THE WICKIE."
 Preview the book's cover and watch the trailer below.